 Paddy Power understands its customers.

 That’s why they have over half a million Twitter followers.
 Paddy’s target market is young men, who want news on sports, without the serious middle-aged has been arguing over refereeing decisions.

 They’re that cheeky lad you love hanging around when the footy is on.
 Their comments may be stupid, irreverent, and borderline inappropriate.
 But their audience doesn’t care for political correctness, and Paddy Power stays on the hilarious side of the offensive line.

 Paddy Power manages that elusive intangible – their marketing team is able to inject a genuine brand personality into their Twitter feed.
 Paddy is that loveable larrikin knocking about at your local pub and this allows the brand to convince their followers to stay loyal amidst the hectic online betting industry competition.

 It also makes selling their services easier.
 As long as Paddy doesn’t break his Twitter character, he can encourage users to bet while he’s cracking a joke.

 The smartest part of this approach?

-18-35 year old males are like a particularly fast winger.
+18-35-year-old males are like particularly fast wingers.
 They are exceedingly hard to catch, but they can be really lazy.